 In 2016, after receiving death threats online, Rishvin founded the Council of Ex-Muslims of Sri Lanka, the only specifically nonreligious organization in the country, working in hiding to promote humanist values and provide a safe space for ex-Muslims.
 He even reported to the police that ISIS was getting stronger in Sri Lanka and that the possibility of a terrorist attack was increasing.
 Unfortunately, the police ignored these warnings.

-In 2019, things escalated quickly for Rishvin.
+In 2019, the situation escalated quickly for Rishvin.
 After the Easter suicide bomber attacks in Colombo, Rishvin appeared before the Parliamentary Select Committee to give a statement, made in front of the media.
-The video of Rishvin’s statement went viral on television news and he was “outed” as an ex-Muslim.
+The video of Rishvin’s statement went viral and he was revealed as an ex-Muslim.

 Since then, Rishvin has been living in hiding.
-Humanists International is closely following his case and will keep supporting Rishvin until he is free and safe.
-If you want to help Rishvin and the many other humanists at risk in the same situation, please consider making a donation to the #ProtectHumanistsAtRisk campaign or joining Humanists International as an Individual Supporter.
+Humanists International is closely following his case and will keep supporting him until he is free and safe.